 The Company holds its cash in interest bearing accounts in major financial institutions.
 The Company has also set aside US \$6,000,000 in deposit with its financial institution.
 These funds were segregated for the purpose of incurring expenditures for certain project related costs on the Company's Ayawilca Project.
 These funds also bear interest.
 Interest income is generated from the deposits and fluctuates primarily with the levels of cash on deposit.
-During Q1/2021 the Company recorded interest income of \$40,575 compared to \$32,113 during Q1/2020.
+During the 2021 period the Company recorded interest income of \$74,280 compared to \$115,113 during the 2020 period.